David-Durst/embeddedHaskellAetherling/theory/Stencil.md

 # Stencil Operator
 This document extends [the basic sequence language and space-time IR](Basic.md) to support stencils.
 It adds:
-1. sequence language primitives for shift registers and stencils,
+1. a sequence language primitive for shift registers
+1. definitions of sequence language stencils using other primitives
-1. space-time primitives for shift registers and stencils.
+1. space-time primitives for shift registers
 1. rewrite rules for converting the shift registers and stencils between sequence and space-time versions

 # Sequence Language